unnati-078/GUI-Calculator/README.md

 # GUI-Calculator
-This is a Simple Calculator which is built using Java GUI .[]
+This is a Simple Calculator which is built using Java GUI .
+To Practice Java